mbloms/spores/docs/src/ornate/spores.md

 in both logic and properties.

 > {.note}
-> The current implementation of `spores` and `spores-serialization` is still experimental.
-> Please, help us improve and file any issue you may encounter [here](https://github.com/jvican/spores/issues/new)!
+> Please, help us improve the project by [filing any issue you may encounter](https://github.com/jvican/spores/issues/new)!

 ## Introduction